DominusX/Unity-pointandclick/README.md

 # Unity-pointandclick_game
-A 3D simple click puzzle game written in C#
+A 3D simple click game written in C#